Summary:

 Criticism:

-Doubt 1: No Sahih Hadith Claims Romans Were Victorious on the Day of the Battle of Badr
+Doubt 1: No Sahih Hadith Claims that Byzantines Were Victorious on the Day of the Battle of Badr

 It is important to note the following:

-- The hadith from Jami` at-Tirmidhi [3193] does not claim that the Romans were victorious over the Persians on the day of the Battle of Badr.
+- The hadith from Jami` at-Tirmidhi [3193] does not claim that the Byzantines were victorious over the Persians on the day of the Battle of Badr.

 Thus, Islamists' assertion of this Quranic "miracle" relies ONLY on: